Karikkakom Devi Temple: Kodi Charthu

 This is a ritual conducted in the month of Chingam on Thiruvonam day after the Nirmalya Darshanam.
 The devotees offer the Devi yellow dress during the festival.

 Ayilyam Ootu

 The temple performs poojas for the Nagas on the ayilyam day in the month of Makaram.
 This is known as Vallya Ayilyam.
 From ancient times this pooja is performed for propitiating the Nagas and removing Naga Dosha.

 Transportation

 Karikkakom is just 7 km from Thiruvananthapuram city.
-The nearest airport is Trivandrum International Airport.
-The nearest railway station is Trivandrum Central Railway Station and the nearest bus station is Thiruvananthapuram Central Bus Station.
+The nearest airport is Thiruvananthapuram International Airport.
+The nearest railway station is Kochuveli Railway Station and the nearest bus station is Thiruvananthapuram Central Bus Station.

 Those who travel via Kollam on reaching Kazhakoottam junction should take the straight road via World Market junction and from there take the right turn via Vazhavila to the temple.
 Those who take the M.C.
 Road should come through Kesavadaspuram via Palayam, Peta, Chakka bypass.
 Those coming from Neyyattinkara, via East Fort, Enchakkal junction can reach the temple using the bypass road.
 The temple can also be reached via Chakka Attuvarambu road.